treylitefm/conway-octo-fiesta/README.md

     python conway-animation.py

-The rules, an interactive animation and little backstory can all be found [here].
+The rules, an interactive animation and a little backstory can all be found [here].

 ## Running the unittests
 Easy!
 Simply run: